MinaProtocol/mina/rfcs/0042-networking-refactor.md

 In contrast to the prior implementation, the query control flow in the new protocol always follows the following pattern:

-1) The daemon sends 1 message to the helper to begin the query (this message may instruct the helper to 1 or more requests, with control over maximum parallelism).
+1) The daemon sends 1 message to the helper to begin the query (this message may instruct the helper to begin sending out 1 or more requests, with control over maximum parallelism).
 2) The helper continuously and concurrently runs the following protocol until a successful response is found:
   2.a) The helper picks a peer it has not already queried based on the daemon's request and sends a request to this peer.
   2.b) The helper streams the response back to the daemon.